-Turner-Wright Scholarship in African Studies
+Turner-Wright Scholarship in Africana Studies

 This award supports scholarships for undergraduates in the Africana Studies Program.
 It was created by Marie Turner-Wright to honor the important people in her life and to share her appreciation of African American contributions to society.
 The Turner-Wright Scholarship in Africana Studies encourages students to study the full spectrum of Africa and the African Diaspora.